yahoo/Oak/README.md

 - OakMap's keys and the values are copied and stored in self-managed off-heap byte arrays.

 ### Design Requirements
-In order to efficiently manage its content, OakMap requires that the user define two auxiliary tools: a Serializer and a Comparator; both are passed during construction.
+In order to efficiently manage its content, OakMap requires that the user define two auxiliary tools: an OakSerializer and an OakComparator; both are passed during construction.
-1. *Serializer:* Both keys and values need to provide a (1) serializer, (2) deserializer, and (3) serialized size calculator.
-All three are parts of [Serializer](#serializer).
+1. *OakSerializer:* Both keys and values need to provide a (1) serializer, (2) deserializer, and (3) serialized size calculator.
+All three are parts of [OakSerializer](#oakserializer).
 	- For boosting performance, OakMap allocates space for a given key/value and then uses the given serializer to write the key/value directly to the allocated space.
 OakMap uses the appropriate size calculator to deduce the amount of space to be allocated.
 Note that both keys and the values are variable-sized.
-2. *Comparator:* In order to compare the internally-kept serialized keys with the deserialized key provided by the API, OakMap requires a (key) comparator.
+2. *OakComparator:* In order to compare the internally-kept serialized keys with the deserialized key provided by the API, OakMap requires a (key) comparator.
 The comparator compares two keys, each of which may be provided either as a deserialized object or as a serialized one, determining whether they are equal, and if not, which is bigger.

 ## Install
 OakMap is a library.
 After downloading Oak, compile it using `mvn install package` to compile and install.
 Then update your project's pom.xml file dependencies, as follows: